 Table of Contents

-To help you plan your holiday, we have separated the places to visit in New Zealand between the North and South Island.
+To help you get the most of your New Zealand Itinerary, we have provided suggestions on both the North and South Island.

 Coromandel Peninsula